 - 1. Any prescription for more than the retail days' supply or 90dayRx days' supply as outlined in "Benefit Overview," except as described in "Prescription Drugs Notes." - 2.
 Charges for mail service drugs that are not purchased through an in-network mail service pharmacy. - 3.
 Prescription drugs and drug therapy supplies which are not included on your covered drug list, except for designated ACA preventive drugs; off-label prescription drugs used for cancer treatment; or prescription drugs approved through the exception process, as noted in this benefit chart. - 4.
 Specialty drugs not purchased through a specialty pharmacy network supplier. - 5.
 Nutritional supplements and electrolyte solution. - 6.
 Drugs removed from the covered drug list due to safety reasons may not be covered. - 7.
 Tobacco cessation drugs and products without a prescription. - 8.
 Medical devices approved by the FDA under the prescription drug benefit unless the devices are on your covered drug list.
 Covered medical devices are generally submitted and reimbursed under your medical benefits.
 Please refer to "Medical Equipment and Supplies." - 9.
 Services and prescription drugs for or related to assisted fertilization. - 10.
-Lifestyle medications/drugs including, but not limited to: - a.
-Prescription drugs for the treatment of sexual dysfunction including, but not limited to erectile dysfunction - b.
-Cosmetic alteration medications/drugs - c.
-Weight loss medications/drugs. - 11.
+Prescription drugs for the treatment of sexual dysfunction including, but not limited to erectile dysfunction - 11.
+Cosmetic alteration medications/drugs - 12.
+Weight loss medications/drugs. - 13.
 Services you receive from an out-of-network pharmacy, except as provided in "Benefit Overview."